 Okay, so check this out, ready for this?
 If you look closely in that second row, you’ll notice the words, “The Admiral” in sparkle silver.
 That’s a very rare David Robinson card.
 Here’s how it was released: If you were a Hobby Account in 1992 and ordered 7500 cases of 1992-93 Hoops, the company sent you this card along with a similar card of Magic Johnson.
 Talk about gnarly.
 This card was $2 but due to the way it was released should be worth thousands.

-→ To see the current eBay auctions for the David Robinson 1992 Hoops Admiral card, click here.
+To see the current eBay auctions for the 1992 Hoops Admiral David Robinson, click here.

 Other interesting finds include a Christian Laettner refractor, a 1996 Fleer USA Grant Hill, and a 1997 Pinnacle AP Barry Sanders.
 What a fun weekend for my modest Basketball and Football card collections.